Art and Design

 We aim to make lessons ‘fun’, and have designed the modules so that pupils experience a broad range of media, developing skills, knowledge and understanding across all areas of Art and Design through topics that will appeal, and maintain interest involving contemporary and historical and cultural references.
 This knowledge and skills provides a strong grounding for students to progress onto a Key Stage 4 Art course.

 Sketchbooks are used throughout KS3 and KS4.
 They provide pupils with the ability to ‘personalise’ their work further, taking pride in the presentation of each page.
-In Year 7 and Year 8 pupils are provided with a sketchbook which they directly work in and also present their work through mounting.
-The sketch books then become a work of art in their own right.
-In Year 9 pupils create their own sketchbook and work with a range of techniques to enhance their drawing and making skills.
+In KS3 pupils are provided with a sketchbook which they directly work in and also present their work through mounting.
+The sketch books then become a work of art.
+In KS3 pupils use a wide range of techniques to enhance their drawing and making skills.

 Find out about each Key Stage in Art:

 ‘Making your Mark’ (drawing and painting based on the natural world) and ‘Printmaking‘ (simple printmaking techniques developed from observational drawings).
 Pupils also research and gather information about current artists.
 The artist's work is used as inspiration for multimedia pieces.

 ‘Birds and Beasts’, looking at birds and animals through line, tone and multiple 2D techniques.
 The pupils work towards creating their own 3D ceramic sculpture.
 Pupils also research and gather information about current artists.
 The artist’s work is used as inspiration for a multimedia piece.
 ‘Insects’, pupils work on their observational study skills and artists’ work to use as inspiration for their final 3D Modroc piece.